Sathya Sai says: "Love My uncertainty"

 creating great wonders and myths.

-close servitors by humility, 'it was not I' - followed by the exact
+close servitors by false humility, 'it was not I' - followed by the exact

 opposite... declaring his doing 'a miracle' the next minute.
 How far